mszegedy/plea/story/ch-1.md

 ---

+Alexey and company's matchbox house contained a slightly smaller matchbox for the bedrooms and bathroom, and a narrow L-shaped hallway around the seam that served as a combined living area and kitchen.
+Squeezing past alternately burning and defunct copper radiators was a daily exercise for its inhabitants,

-_\[the writing of this chapter is in progress but this is the end of the above scene]_
+_\[the writing of this chapter is in progress]_